chrishoward-au/Architect/readme.txt

 * CHANGED: Default title wrapper is now H2. ***This MAY affect some existing layouts that style based on the tag rather than class.***
 * CHANGED: Update info is now on the Help & Support tab, rather than appearing as a message.
 * CHANGED: Changed licensing from EDD to Freemius
-// TODO ADD Message about swith to Freemius

 * FIXED: Filler images not working for Featured images
 * FIXED: Category and Tag exclusion only working when inclusion was set too